cabinjs/cabin/README.md

 # Changelog

-**0.1.4** - Added -l flag to test local themes during development.Slimmed down generated Gruntfile.
+**0.1.4** - Added `-l` flag to test local themes during development.
+Slimmed down generated Gruntfile.

 **0.1.3** - Use `0.0.0.0` as hostname for mobile debugging.
 Removed extra whitespace and connect folder from generated Gruntfile.
 Added `gruntPagesVersion` to cabin.json config.